wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-health-agent-install.md

 You can configure Azure AD Connect Health Agents to work with an HTTP Proxy.

 >[AZURE.NOTE]
-- Using “Netsh WinHttp set ProxyServerAddress” will not work as the agent uses System.Net to make web requests instead of Microsoft Windows HTTP Services.
+- Using "Netsh WinHttp set ProxyServerAddress" will not work as the agent uses System.Net to make web requests instead of Microsoft Windows HTTP Services.
 - The configured Http Proxy address will be used to pass-through encrypted Https messages.
 - Authenticated proxies (using HTTPBasic) are not supported.